“D or Die” is the title of the Vitamin D chapter in the Muscadine Magic book. It’s not hyperbole.

-A deficiency of vitamin D has been shown in many studies around the world as a major factor in the degree of risk for a serious health issue from C0v1d.
+A deficiency of vitamin D has been shown in many studies around the world as a major factor in the degree of risk for a serious viral infection.

 According to my research, Vitamin D can prevent many types of cancer, reduce pain, strengthen the immune system, and fight disease, including viral infections.

 Research suggests that optimizing vitamin D levels is far more effective at preventing flu than a flu shot.

 Sunshine is free.
 Vitamin D supplements are inexpensive.
 Every doctor should be screaming from the rooftops to optimize Vitamin D levels.

 If your doctor has not schooled you on the need to optimize your vitamin D levels, he/she is either ignorant or cares more about their income than your health.

 You probably know that Ultraviolet B (UVB) sunlight reacts with a cholesterol derivative in your skin to create Vitamin D (the “Sunshine Vitamin”).

 What you might not know is that UVB rays only penetrate earth’s atmosphere where the sun is at a roughly 50 degree or greater angle.
 At less than a 50-degree angle, the ozone layer will deflect some or all of the short UVB rays, while passing through the longer and more damaging UVA rays.